6 Ways to Travel as a Student for FREE

 Most universities have internship opportunities with their affiliates or partners overseas in various areas of study.
 If you are successful in receiving one of these opportunities, there is typically no payment for the time you spend at work.
 However as mentioned above, often housing and travel costs are reimbursed by either your school or the program.

-I am currently in Tanzania on an internship through my university.
+I interned in Tanzania in 2016 through my university.
 As a PhD student, I was able to secure funding for the internship as it directly relates to my thesis research.
-As a result, I am sponsored to travel to/from and live in Africa for 3 months.
+As a result, I was sponsored to travel to/from and live in East-Africa for 3 months.

 Some programs require students to complete placements with a mentor to gain a set number of hours in a clinical or practical setting.
 For example, students in health care programs (i.e. nursing, medical, allied health), must complete hands-on, supervised hours of relevant work in the field.
 These hours are required to graduate from the program, however there is usually no stipulation as to where they are completed.